 Accommodation in an "Icelandic turf farmstead"

-In the building next to the old apartment house, a charming old-fashioned dormitory loft has been created on the top floor of the house, reminiscent of old Icelandic turf farmstead dwellings.
-There is accommodation in several made-up double beds in the shared dormitory space, and in two bed closets.
-Shared bathrooms.
-In from the dormitory loft is the "Landowner's Suite", a four-person family room with en-suite bathroom.
+In the building next to the farmhouse, a charming old-fashioned dormitory loft has been created on the upper floor of the house, reminiscent of old Icelandic turf farmstead dwellings.
+It offers accommodation in several made-up double beds in the shared space and two enclosed bed chambers.
+At the end of the dormitory is the "Landowner's Suite", a four-person family room with en-suite bathroom.
 Guests will undoubtedly be transported back to the turn of the 20th century when they enter the dormitory, and it's a unique experience to spend the night here in surroundings reminiscent of a wealthier homestead from the past.

 There's a restaurant on the premises with an emphasis on local ingredients and traditional Icelandic cooking.
-Guests are welcome to stay in the kitchen and chat with the woman of the house while she cooks.
+Guests are welcome to visit the kitchen and chat with the woman of the house while she cooks.
 All bread and baked treats are homemade.
 Breakfast and other meals available.
 Licensed.

 Service and recreation

 Marked hiking trails.
 Guided hiking and horse riding tours starting from the Wilderness Centre.
-In spring 2016, an exhibition will open both inside the Wilderness Centre and outdoors in the surroundings.
-The exhibition will be about the wilderness frontiers and the lives and conditions of the people who lived in there.
-The museum area extends all the way to the Kleif farmstead (3 km / 1.86 mi) and up the mountainside.
+Onsite, there is a beautiful and interesting exhibition about the wilderness frontiers and the lives and conditions of the people who lived there.
+The museum area extends all the way to the Kleif farmstead (3 km/1.86 mi) and up the mountainside.

-Skriðuklaustur Cultural Centre and Snæfellsstofa, the information centre for the eastern section of Vatnajökull National Park (14 km / 8.7 mi).
-Hengifoss, the second highest waterfall in Iceland (18 km / 11 mi).
-Hallormstaður and Hallormstaður forest/Atlavík with horse, bike and boat rental (27 km / 17.7 mi).
-The nearest town with shops, restaurants, and a good and well-equipped swimming pool, tourist information centre, and various other services: Egilsstaðir (52 km / 32 mi).
+Skriðuklaustur Cultural Centre and Snæfellsstofa, the information centre for the eastern section of Vatnajökull National Park (14 km/8.7 mi).
+Hengifoss, the second highest waterfall in Iceland (18 km/11 mi).
+Hallormstaður and Hallormstaður forest/Atlavík with horse, bike and boat rental (27 km/17.7 mi).
+The nearest town with shops, restaurants, and a good and well-equipped swimming pool, tourist information centre, and various other services: Egilsstaðir (52 km/32 mi).
 Regular scheduled domestic flights between Reykjavík and Egilsstaðir (flight duration: 1 hour).
-80 km / 50 mi to Seyðisfjörður, where the Norræna ferry docks.
+There is 80 km/50 mi to Seyðisfjörður, where the ferry to Scandinavia docks (Smyril Line - Norræna).

 The tranquil wilderness, natural beauty, dark night skies and northern lights

-The Wilderness Centre is in Egilsstaðir, the innermost town in Norðurdalur valley, which is in from Fljótsdalur valley.
-Jökulsá river forms many waterfalls around the valley, and it's well worth hiking along it, visiting the Kleif homestead, crossing the glacier river by cable car and enjoying the numerous waterfalls flowing down from the mountainside to the Vesturöræfi lowlands, where Snæfell reaches to the heavens.
-Hikers will find a lot to choose from and won't have far to go to enjoy the peace and quiet and the vast wilderness.
+The Wilderness Centre at Egilsstaðir, the innermost farm in Norðurdalur valley, which extends from Fljótsdalur valley.
+Jökulsá river forms many waterfalls around the valley, and it's well worth it to hike along it, visiting the Kleif homestead, crossing the glacial river by cable car and enjoying the numerous waterfalls flowing down from the mountainside to the Vesturöræfi lowlands, where Snæfell mountain stands tall.
+Hikers will find a lot to choose from and won't have far to go to enjoy the peace and quiet in the vast wilderness.